dosco/graphjin/README.md

   --data-binary '{"query":"{ products { name price users { email }}}"}'
 ```

-## How to GQL
+## How to GraphQL

-GQL is a simple query language that is fast replacing REST APIs.
-GQL is great
-since it allows web developers to fetch the exact data that they need without
-depending on changes to backend code.
+GraphQL / GQL is a simple query syntax that is fast replacing REST APIs.
+GQL is great since it allows web developers to fetch the exact data that they need without depending on changes to backend code.
+Also if you squint hard enough it looks a little bit like JSON :)

 The below query will fetch a `users` name, email and avatar image renamed as picture.
 If you also need the users `id` then just add it to the query.